 - Variomatic (regular) – Lens progression from light to dark takes 10 seconds – from 86% light transmission to around 14% light transmission.
 Lens progression from dark to light takes up to 30 seconds when you return inside.
 Works best in situations where you’re primarily indoors but go outside from time to time (or you’re working before sunrise and into daytime).

 - Variomatic Dark – Lens progression from light to dark takes 10 seconds – from 37% light transmission to around 6% light transmission as the UV light intensifies.
 Lens progression from dark to light takes up to 30 seconds when you return inside.
 Works best if you’re primarily outside on the job site and working in intense sunlight most of the day, where the intensity of the light gets higher during various times.

 Option 3: Indoor-specific tint (with outdoor capabilities)

-HexArmor® also has another tint option that is designed to be used indoors but can also work in outdoor applications as well – CBR65®.
-Some safety programs disapprove of tints on indoor safety glasses, however, some blue light blocking lenses – like CRB65® - do not have a mirrored front and can, therefore, be seen through to the worker's eye.
+HexArmor® also has another tint option designed to be used indoors but can also work in outdoor applications – CBR65®.
+Some safety programs disapprove of tints on indoor safety glasses, however, some blue light-blocking lenses – like CRB65® - do not have a mirrored front and can, therefore, be seen through to the worker's eye.

-CBR65® absorbs up to 50% of harmful blue light with a maximum absorption of 450nm, while at the same time offering better contrast for a clearer vision to help reduce strain on the eyes and therefore increase comfort.
-The 65% visible light transmission delivers a relaxed field-of-vision and prevents the eye from getting tired too fast.
+CBR65® absorbs up to 50% of harmful blue light with a maximum absorption of 450nm, while at the same time offering better contrast for clearer vision to help reduce strain on the eyes and therefore increase comfort.
+The 65% visible light transmission delivers a relaxed field of vision and prevents the eye from getting tired too fast.

 CBR65® is ideal for people working indoors under harsh artificial light conditions, such as strong LED lighting, neon, or very bright environments; for those in changing light environments, either indoor or outdoor; and for those that require high levels of concentration or undertake close inspection work.